 If you have any concerns regarding the safeguarding of any of our pupils please contact the school

 Our Child Protection and Safeguarding policies can be found here

 Whilst we continue to use the National Curriculum as our framework, we will not limit our curriculum content to the knowledge, skills and concepts covered within it.
-Rather, to ensure every pupil understands there is no limit to their potential, we are raising our expectations by increasing the depth and breadth of children’s understanding.
-We are looking at each subject and identifying the essential knowledge that we feel is the children’s entitlement – and then deciding how best to teach it.
+Our curriculum intention is to ensure every pupil understands there is no limit to their potential, therefore we are raising our expectations by increasing the depth and breadth of children’s understanding.
+We are reviewing each subject and identifying the essential knowledge that we feel is the children’s entitlement – and then deciding how best to teach it and how best to assess the impact of it.
 We aim to expose the children to content, which is deeper and more sophisticated than we have taught before.